Former Tesla employee to pay $400,000 to end lawsuit over tips to reporters

 (Reuters) - A former Tesla Inc factory employee will pay Elon Musk’s electric car maker $400,000 after it accused him of tipping reporters about alleged production inefficiencies and delays, a court filing shows.

-The payment by Martin Tripp, a former process technician at Tesla’s Gigafactory near Reno, Nevada, was part of a settlement detailed in a Monday filing with the federal court in that city.
-It requires approval by Chief Judge Miranda Du.
+The payment by Martin Tripp, a former process technician at Tesla’s Gigafactory near Reno, Nevada, was part of a settlement disclosed on Monday and approved that day by Chief Judge Miranda Du of the federal court in Reno.

 Tesla and Musk became embroiled in a public dispute with Tripp in June 2018, when it fired and then sued him.